Boanerges1996/SkillMapper/README_comparative_study.md

 1. **Embedding-based approach (BERT)**: Uses semantic similarity between document text and skill descriptions to identify relevant skills
 2. **Generative approach (LLMs)**: Prompts the language model to extract skills from the document text, then maps these to ESCO skills

+For generative models, we evaluate two prompting strategies:

+- **Zero-shot**: Models extract skills without any examples in the prompt
+- **Few-shot**: Models are provided with 3 examples of skill extraction in different contexts

 Each model is evaluated on the same test set, and performance metrics are calculated using sklearn.
+For LLMs, we compare both zero-shot and few-shot performance to assess the impact of examples on extraction quality.

 ## Running the Study